 - Vehicle information such as registration number, make and model

-- Marshal/Official attendance information if you assist at any MSA-permitted event
+- Marshal/Official attendance information if you assist at any Motorsport UK-permitted event

 3. What is the source of your personal information?